fahamutech/bfast-flutter/README.md

 # BFast

 BFast client sdk for flutter.
 Always use latest version to stay up to date.
-Refer to [BFastProject](http://bfast.fahamutech.com/docs) for more documentation and learn more.

 ## Get Started